-Which Apple Watch should I buy?
+Which Apple Watch should you buy?

 Apple is the leading name in the smartwatches market.
 An Apple Watch puts your phone’s screen on your wrist, so you can receive texts, calls, emails and calendar alerts with your phone firmly in your pocket.
-Or even, as with the Apple Watch Series 3 LTE, while your iPhone is safely at home.
+Or even, as with the Apple Watch Series 5, 4 and 3 LTE, while your iPhone is safely at home.
 While all models look very similar, we’ve found that they aren’t all created quite the same.

 Not found the product for you?
 Browse all of our smartwatch reviews.

 The price you pay will depend on which Apple Watch options you choose, including the size of the screen, and the material of the band and casing.
 Apple has also partnered with other brands, such as Nike, and designers to offer additional options.

 The current range includes the Apple Watch Series 3 GPS, Series 3 GPS + Cellular, Series 5 and Series 5 + Cellular.

 Apple Watches range in price from just under £200 for a Series 3 with an aluminium case and a sports band, right up to £1,500 for a designer Hermès version of the Series 5.

 The Apple Watch Series 5 with GPS starts at £399.
 The Apple Watch Series 5 with cellular (restricted to EE, O2 and Vodaphone in the UK) starts at £499.

 The original Apple Watch, Apple Watch Sport, Series 1, Series 2 and Series 4 aren’t available to buy from Apple anymore - the Series 4 was discontinued when the Series 5 was launched.
 But you may be able to pick up a second-hand one on the cheap.